 - A Safety Net.
 At the very least, UBI could ensure that people without jobs, or those struggling to live on minimum wage, would have enough income to survive.
 It could help displaced workers get by while they retrain for the jobs created by advancing technology.

 - More Job Choice.
 Having this safety net to fall back on could free workers from jobs they hate.
-A worker with a grueling job or an abusive boss would be able to quit without having to worry about how they’ll survive until they find another job.
+With more economic security, a worker with a grueling job or an abusive boss would be able to quit without having to worry about how they’ll survive until they find another job.

 - More Bargaining Power.
-If workers no longer have to take any available job to survive, they have more power to bargain with employers for higher wages or better benefits.
-Workers could simply threaten to walk off the job if they don’t get what they want, knowing they could always rely on their UBI to sustain them.
+If workers no longer have to take any job to survive, they have more power to bargain with employers for higher wages or better benefits.
+If they don’t get what they want, they could simply walk off the job and live on their UBI.
 That could give workers back some of the leverage they’ve lost with the decline of labor unions.

 - A Chance to Pursue Other Opportunities.
 UBI could give unskilled workers a chance to quit their low-paying jobs and pursue other opportunities.
 They could go back to school or invest more time in job hunting, as many workers in the Ontario UBI experiment did.
 They could also afford to take a risk on a new business venture, such as freelancing, or trade in their jobs for unpaid work, such as volunteering for a good cause or being a stay-at-home parent.